History of Burger King: TPG Capital

-In 2002, a troika of private equity firms led by TPG Capital with associates Bain Capital and Goldman Sachs Capital Partners agreed to purchase BK from Diageo for US$1.5 billion, with the sale becoming complete in December of that year.
+In 2002, a troika of private equity firms led by TPG Capital with associates Bain Capital and Goldman Sachs Alternatives agreed to purchase BK from Diageo for US$1.5 billion, with the sale becoming complete in December of that year.
 The new owners, through several new CEOs, moved to revitalize and reorganize the company, the first major move was to rename the BK parent as Burger King Brands.
 The investment group initially planned to take BK public within the two years of the acquisition, this was delayed until 2006.
 On 1 February 2006, Out-going CEO Greg Brenneman announced TPG's plans to turn Burger King into a publicly traded company by issuing an initial public offering (IPO).

 On February 16, the company announced it had filed its registration for the IPO with the Securities & Exchange Commission.
 Burger King began trading on the New York Stock Exchange under the ticker symbol BKC on May 18, 2006.
 The stock sale generated $425 million in revenue, the largest IPO of a US-based restaurant chain on record.
 The proceeds from the sale were used by the company help pay back a loan taken out taken by the company in February used to pay dividends to the investment firms.
 According to one analyst at Renaissance Capital, Wall Street investors were not alarmed by the large payout due to the increased financial stability of the company resulting from changes made by the investor groups during the interim between the purchase in 2002 and the stock offering.
 Incoming CEO John W. Chidsey backed the payouts, stating that the financial firms spent considerable time and capital turning the company around.